sonic-pi-net/sonic-pi/etc/doc/tutorial/A.15-performance.md

 things discussed, let's part by setting down a challenge.
 See if you can spend a week practicing one of these ideas every day.
-For example, one day practice manual triggers, the next do some basic `live_loop` work and the following day play around with the master mixer.
+For example, one day practice manual triggers, the next do some basic `live_loop` work and the following day play around with the main mixer.
 Then repeat.
 Don't worry if things feel slow and clunky at first - just keep practicing and before you know it you'll be live coding for a real audience.